uqlibrary/uqlibrary-secure-file-access/README.md

 This component is called from secure.html in uqlibrary-pages to show a copyright acknowledgement page before viewing eg a pdf file stored in s3 at uql_secure_files on AWS

-This repo is private because it explains how to get direct access without acknowledging copyright.
-No point making it easy for them...

 ### Getting Started
 Install Node.JS and run the following oneliner in the project directory:
 ```sh